 Thu Jul 27 2017

-Yorkston Thorne Khan
+Yorkston Thorne Khan (Sold Out)

 An experimental collaborative group that includes James Yorkston one of the most "influential singer/songwriters on the Scottish folk scene”, Jon Thorne, best known as jazz double bass player with electro outfit Lamb and Suhail Yusuf Khan, award winning sarangi player and classical singer from New Delhi.
 Yorkston Thorne Khan have released two albums on Domino Records, with Rolling Stone calling 2017’s Neuk Wight Delhi All-Stars – ‘a game-changing masterpiece’